Mahendralal Sarkar

-Mahendralal Sarkar CIE (other spellings: মহেন্দ্রলাল সরকার, Mahendra Lal Sarkar, Mahendralal Sircar; 2 November 1833 – 23 February 1904) was a Bengali medical doctor (MD), the second MD graduated from the Calcutta Medical College, social reformer, and propagator of scientific studies in nineteenth-century India.
+Mahendralal Sarkar CIE (other spellings: মহেন্দ্রলাল সরকার, Mahendra Lal Sarkar, Mahendralal Sircar; 2 November 1833 – 23 February 1904) was a Bengali medical doctor (MD), the second MD to graduate from the Calcutta Medical College, social reformer, and propagator of scientific studies in nineteenth-century India.
 He was the founder of the Indian Association for the Cultivation of Science.

 Early life and education

 Mahendralal Sarkar was born at Paikpara village in Howrah district in the Bengal Province of British India.
 He lost his father when he was five years old and his mother when he was nine years old.
-He was brought up by his maternal uncles, Iswar Chandra Ghosh and Mahesh Chandra Ghosh in their house at Nebutala in Calcutta.
-First he was sent to a "gurumasai" or tutor to learn Bengali, and subsequently to another tutor named Thakurdas Dey, to learn English.
-On learning some English he secured admission in Hare School as a free student in 1840.
-In 1849, he passed the junior scholarship examination and joined Hindu College, where he studied up to 1854.
-At that time, Hindu College did not have facilities for teaching science and as he was bent upon studying medicine, he transferred to Calcutta Medical College.
+He was brought up by his maternal uncles, Iswar Chandra Ghosh and Mahesh Chandra Ghosh, in their house at Nebutala in Calcutta.
+First he was sent to a "gurumasai", or tutor, to learn Bengali, and subsequently to another tutor named Thakurdas Dey, to learn English.
+On learning some English, he secured admission to Hare School as a free student in 1840.
+In 1849, he passed the junior scholarship examination and joined Hindu College, where he studied until 1854.
+At that time, Hindu College did not have facilities for teaching science, and as he was bent upon studying medicine, he transferred to Calcutta Medical College.

 At Calcutta Medical College he was so esteemed by his professors that in the second year of his course he was invited by them to deliver a series of lectures on optics to his fellow students, a task he performed honourably.
-He had a brilliant career at that college, where, besides winning several scholarships, he passed the final examination in 1860 with the highest honours in medicine, surgery and midwifery.
+He had a brilliant career at that college, where, besides winning several scholarships, he passed the final examination in 1860 with the highest honours in medicine, surgery, and midwifery.
 In 1863, he took the degree of M.D. with special success.
 He and Jagabandhu Bose were the second MDs of the Calcutta University after Chandrakumar De (1862).

 Career

-Although educated in the traditional European system of medicine, Mahendralal Sarkar later turned to homoeopathy due to inability of ordinary Indians to afford treatment with western medicines.
+Although educated in the traditional European system of medicine, Mahendralal Sarkar later turned to homoeopathy due to the inability of ordinary Indians to afford treatment with Western medicines.
 He was influenced by reading William Morgan's The Philosophy of Homeopathy, and by interaction with Rajendralal Dutt, a leading homoeopathic practitioner of Calcutta.
 In a meeting of the Bengal branch of the British Medical Association, he proclaimed homoeopathy to be superior to the "Western medicine" of the time.
 Consequently, he was ostracised by the British doctors, and had to undergo loss in practice for some time.
 However, soon he regained his practice and went on to become a leading homoeopathic practitioner in Calcutta, as well as India.

-In the course of his career, he treated several notable persons of those days, including the author Bankimchandra Chattopadhyay, the ascetic Ramakrishna, the Maharaja of Tripura and others.
+In the course of his career, he treated several notable persons of those days, including the author Bankimchandra Chattopadhyay, the ascetic Ramakrishna, the Maharaja of Tripura, and others.